-The enzyme glucose oxidase (GOD) is used to determine blood glucose level, total starch content in cereal products and to determine serum α -amylase activity because it is cheap, stable, and is highly specific for glucose.
-Since GOD is highly specific for glucose, the product of α -amylase (maltose and other dextrins) (Eq.
-05) cannot be used directly with GOD to determine α -amylase activity, and is therefore concomitantly hydrolyzed by an amyloglucosidase to yield glucose (Eq.
-06).^{76,77} To quantify the amount of glucose produced, glucose oxidase is used along with peroxidase (POD) to determine the amount of glucose produced.
-The principle behind the method is that at first, glucose is oxidized by GOD to yield gluconic acid and hydrogen peroxide (Eq.
-07).
-Next, the generated hydrogen peroxide is allowed to react with an electron acceptor such as quinoneimine in the presence of peroxidase to form a pink coloured product and its absorbance is measured at 500 nm (Eq.
-08).
+The enzyme glucose oxidase (GOD) is used to determine blood glucose level, total starch content in cereal products, and serum α -amylase activity because it is cheap, stable, and is highly specific for glucose.
+Since GOD is highly specific for glucose, the product of α -amylase (maltose and other dextrins; Eqn (5)) cannot be used directly with GOD to determine α -amylase activity and, therefore, is concomitantly hydrolysed by an amyloglucosidase to yield glucose (Eqn (6)):^{76,77}

+Starch

+$$\stackrel{\alpha\text{-Amylase}}{\to}$$

+Maltose+Maltotriose+Dextrins (5)

+$$Maltose + Dextrins \xrightarrow{Amyloglucosidase} Glucose$$ (6)

+To quantify the amount of glucose produced, GOD is used along with peroxidase (POD) to determine the amount of glucose produced.
+The principle behind the method is that, at first, glucose is oxidized by GOD to yield gluconic acid and hydrogen peroxide (H_2O_2) :

+$$Glucose + O_2 \xrightarrow{GOD} Gluconic acid + H_2O_2$$ (7)

+Next, the $\rm H_2O_2$ generated is allowed to react with an electron acceptor, such as quinoneimine, in the presence of POD to form a pink-coloured product and its absorbance is measured at 500 nm:

+$$2H_2O_2 + PhenoI + 4-Aminoantipyrine \xrightarrow{POD} Red quinone + 4H_2O$$

+$$(Pink)$$ (8)

 The intensity of pink colour formed is directly proportional to the concentration of glucose in the sample.
-The common steps involved in the method are, step 1: addition of α -amylase and starch into the microtitre plate; step 2: addition of a glucosidase; step 3: addition of GOD/POD reagent; step 4: measurement of absorbance at 500 nm.
+The common steps involved in the method are as follows.
+Step 1: addition of α -amylase and starch into the microtitre plate; step 2: addition of a glucosidase; step 3: addition of GOD/POD reagent; step 4: measurement of absorbance at 500 nm.

 The principal advantage of this method is that the use of an enzyme that is highly specific for glucose eliminates the interference from other materials and is able to yield highly accurate results.
-In a collaborative study carried out in 32 laboratories, the GOD/POD kit method was reported to show high accuracy and reproducibility in assessing the total starch content in cereals determined by quantifying the sugars produced through sequential hydrolysis by α amylase and amyloglucosidase.77 In addition to this, other advantages of the enzymatic method are that it does not involve any complex reagent preparation, no heating step is involved, no long incubation period thus making the method less complicated, less labourious and less time consuming.
+In a collaborative study carried out in 32 laboratories, the GOD/POD kit method was reported to show high accuracy and reproducibility in assessing the total starch content in cereals determined by quantifying the sugars produced through sequential hydrolysis by α -amylase and amyloglucosidase.
+In addition to this, other advantages of the enzymatic method are that it does not involve any complex reagent preparation, no heating step is involved, and no long incubation period is required, thus making the method less complicated, less laborious, and less time consuming.
 The only reagent to be prepared in addition to the enzyme is the starch sample.
-Unlike the PJ, NS and DNSA method, the GOD/POD kit method does not involve any hazardous reagent preparation or handling.
-The method is also adaptable to microtitre plate since there is no heating step involved.
-To date no reports on over-oxidation of sugars is reported since, whatever the enzyme is used, the final product measured is glucose through the hydrolysis by an amyloglucosidase.
+Unlike the PJ, NS, and DNSA methods, the GOD/POD kit method does not involve any hazardous reagent preparation or handling.
+The method is also adaptable to microtitre plates since there is no heating step involved.
+To date, no reports on overoxidation of sugars has been reported, since whatever enzyme is used the final product measured is glucose through the hydrolysis by an amyloglucosidase.
 However, use of a glucosidase enzyme after digestion with α -amylase is a bit cumbersome and also makes the method a bit expensive due to the requirement of two expensive enzymes.